mariajdavis/Git-Terminal-User-Documentation/docs/configuration.md

 ```bash
 git --version
 ```
-3. If it is not yet installed, you will be prompted to go ahead and install it
+3. If it is not yet installed, you will be prompted to go ahead and install it.

 **Note: You will know when Git has been successfully installed when the ```bashgit --version```	command the following result appears in Terminal: ```bashgit version <latest-version-number> (Apple Git-<version-number>)```**